-Tier 2 is part of the points based system in the UK and if you fulfil specific criteria you could get a visa to work in the UK.
+Tier 2 is part of the points-based system in the UK and if you fulfill specific criteria you could get a visa to work in the UK.

 Tier 2 has four categories and understanding these categories (1 and 2 in particular) is the best starting point for finding sponsorship:

 If you have an offer of a skilled job that cannot be filled by a settled worker.
 This category includes applicants coming to the UK to fill shortage occupations.
 You can find a list of shortage occupations here: you can find a list here:This is updated from time to time so you should check it regularly.

 2. Intra-Company Transfer